pbe9216/linux-crs/linux-labs/linux-lab-9/labguide.md

 - Wait a few minutes and perform the same operation with a new archive
 - Compare content of both tar files
 - Secure export this archive out of the system using rsync
-- Schedule backup archive process and export using cron
+- Make a script to perform a backup and schedule it with cron